Nouveau roman

 The Nouveau Roman (/fr/, "new novel") is a type of French novel in the 1950s and 60s that diverged from traditional literary genres. Émile Henriot coined the term in an article in the popular French newspaper Le Monde on May 22, 1957 to describe certain writers who experimented with style in each novel, creating an essentially new style each time.

 Overview

 A group of writers dubbed Nouveaux Romanciers, "new novelists", emerged in the mid-1950s.
 Vivian Mercier considered Michel Butor, Alain Robbe-Grillet and Nathalie Sarraute to be the core of the group, becoming known through their theoretical writings about their writing practices in addition to their novels.
 This group has commonly been expanded by critics to include other innovative writers who had published with Les Éditions de Minuit under Jérôme Lindon, such as Samuel Beckett, Marguerite Duras, Claude Ollier, Robert Pinget and Claude Simon.

-The style had different approaches but generally rejected the traditional use of chronology, plot and character in fiction, as well as the omniscient narrator.
-The Nouveau Roman authors were open to influences from writers such as Dostoevsky, Joyce, Faulkner and Kafka, as well as the cinema.
+The style had different approaches but generally rejected the traditional use of chronology, plot, character, and the omniscient narrator in fiction.
+The Nouveau Roman authors were open to influences from writers such as Dostoevsky, Joyce, Faulkner, Proust, Woolf, Kafka, as well as the cinema.